nrth3rnlb/picard-plugin-title_cleaner_ost/shelves/README.md

 1. Files are in: `~/Music/Artist - Album/tracks/`
 2. **Scan** in Picard
-3. Plugin detects suspicious name, sets shelf to "Standard" (with warning in log)
+3. Plugin detects suspicious name, sets shelf to "Standard" (with warning in the log)
 4. **Save** moves files to: `~/Music/Standard/Artist/Album/`

 ## Tag Information